 On a daily basis, she distributes diabetes test strip supplies to guests, is a case manager, a therapist and facilitates Art of Being’s intensive, expressive therapy program — her own creation.
 Regularly, she supervises social work interns at Wellspring who have greatly expanded the Wellspring’s capacity to serve its guests.

-Genelle dispenses bus passes to guests three times a week.
-And, she creates Wellspring’s monthly activity calendar and plans many of the center celebrations.
-She also hosts dance contests where she raffles off prizes.
+She hands out bus passes to guests three times a week and plans many of the center celebrations.

 What does caring for Wellspring’s guests mean to you?